+\begin{lemma} After $C_j$ has confirmed some operation~$o$ at index~$l$, his hash-chain value $H[l]$ represents the sequence of operations that he has confirmed up to~$o$. \end{lemma}

+\begin{proof} Recall that $C_j$ extends $H$ in two places: when he confirms an operation at some index $l$ (L\ref{c:chain:2a}--L\ref{c:chain:2b}), and when he receives a \str{reply} message with pending operations (L\ref{c:chain:1a}--L\ref{c:chain:1b}).
+According to the checks when $C_j$ receives an operation to confirm in a \str{broadcast} message (L\ref{c:confirm}), the client builds the hash chain $H$ incrementally, controlled by variable~$c$, in the sequence of the operations that he confirms.
+An operation $o'$ from \var{Pend}, at some index $l'$ higher than $c$, might also have been inserted into $H$ within the loop (L\ref{c:loop:begin}--L\ref{c:loop:end}) earlier, when $C_j$ executes an operation of his own.
+This is also controlled by~$c$ (L\ref{c:index}).
+But when $C_j$ later receives a \str{broadcast} message with this index~$l'$, any operation~$o^*$, and any hash-chain tip~$h$, he verifies the \str{commit}-signature (L\ref{c:confirm}) and checks that the hash-chain entry $H[l'] = \op{hash}(H[l'-1]\|o^*\|l'\|i)$ computed by himself is equal to the signed~$h$ (L\ref{c:chain:2test}).
+Since this succeeds, $o' = o^*$ and $H[l]$ represents the sequence of operations that $C_j$ has confirmed up to~$o$. \end{proof}

-\begin{lemma} If $C_j$ has confirmed some operation~$o$ that was committed by a client~$C_i$, then the sequence of operations that $C_j$ has confirmed up to (and including)~$o$ is equal to the promised view to $C_i$ of~$o$ In particular, \begin{enumerate}\shortlist \item if $C_i$ and $C_j$ have confirmed an operation~$o$, then they have both confirmed the same sequence of operations up to~$o$; and \item the promised view to $C_i$ of $o$ contains all operations executed by~$C_i$ up to~$o$. \end{enumerate} \end{lemma}
+\begin{lemma} If $C_j$ has confirmed some operation~$o$ that was committed by a client~$C_i$ (including $C_i = C_j$), then the sequence of operations that $C_j$ has confirmed up to (and including)~$o$ is equal to the promised view to $C_i$ of~$o$.
+In particular: \begin{enumerate}\shortlist \item if clients $C_j$ and $C_k$ have confirmed an operation~$o$ committed by $C_i$, then $C_j$ and $C_k$ have both confirmed the same sequence of operations up to~$o$; \item the promised view to $C_i$ of $o$ contains all operations executed by~$C_i$ up to~$o$. \end{enumerate} \end{lemma}

-\begin{proof} Note that every client computes a hash chain~$H$ in which every defined entry contains a hash value that represents a sequence of operations.
-More precisely, if $C_i$ commits $o$ with sequence number~$l$, then he has set $H[l] \becomes \op{hash}(H[l-1]\|o\|l\|i)$; this step recursively defines the sequence represented by $H[l]$ as the sequence represented by $H[l-1]$ followed by~$o$.
-According to the collision-resistance of the hash function, no two different operation sequences are represented by the same hash value.
-Note that no client ever overwrites an entry of $H$; moreover, if a client arrives at a point in the protocol where he might assign some value~$h$ to entry $H[l]$ but $H[l] \neq \bot$, then he verifies that $H[l] = h$ and aborts if this fails.

-Consider the moment when $C_i$ receives the \str{reply} message during the execution of~$o$.
-The view of $o$ promised to $C_i$ contains the sequence of operations that $C_i$ has confirmed, followed by the list $\omega$ in the \str{reply} message, including~$o$.
+\begin{proof} We first investigate the promised view to $C_i$ of $o$, which by definition consists of the sequence of operations that $C_i$ has confirmed, followed by the list $\var{Pend}$ in the \str{reply} message, including~$o$.
+Consider the time when $C_i$ receives the \str{reply} message during the execution of~$o$.
+We first show that when $C_i$ commits $o$ with sequence number~$l$, the hash-chain entry $H[l]$ represents the promised view to $C_i$ of $o$.